The great comedian George Burns was quoted as saying, “Sex at age 90 is like trying to shoot pool with a rope.”

 8. Boosts Immunity

-Sexual activity triggers changes in the body that activate the immune system, boosting its activity temporarily.
+Furthermore, sexual activity triggers changes in the body that activate the immune system, boosting its activity temporarily.
 In a 2004 study, researchers found that sexual arousal and orgasm increased the number of “leukocytes” in the blood, in particular, natural killer cells, which help, get rid of bacteria and viruses.
-Researchers concluded that “components of the innate immune system are activated by sexual arousal and orgasm.”
+Moreover, researchers concluded that “components of the innate immune system are activated by sexual arousal and orgasm.”

 Researchers from Wilkes University in Wilkes-Barre also found that people who had sex once or twice a week experienced an increase in levels of immunoglobulin A (IgA), an immune protein that helps fight infections.